-We would like the children to continue to practice and develop their skills of using fractions.
-Below are a number of different strategies we have used and links to online games and other resources you can use to practice these skills.
+We would like the children to continue practising and developing their skills in using fractions.
+Below are a number of different strategies we have used, along with links to online games and other resources you can use to practise these skills.